nus-cs2103-AY1718S2/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use Case: Rename tag

+**MSS**

+1. User requests to rename tag
+2. AddressBook shows a list of tags
+3. User requests to rename a specific tag in the list
+4. User enters new name for the tag
+5. AddressBook confirms the change with the user before renaming the tag

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.